bitcoindevkit/bitcoindevkit.org-old/content/docs/getting-started/installation.md

 First install [Docker-Desktop](https://www.docker.com/products/docker-desktop) on your machine.
 Then see the [Nigiri CLI README.md](https://github.com/vulpemventures/nigiri/blob/master/README.md) file to install via prebuilt binaries or from the project source.

+You can also read our documentation article on setting up Nigiri [here](@/docs/testing-bdk/nigiri-regtest.md).